-Thank you for your interest in volunteering at the 2012 Bank of America Chicago Marathon.
+Thank you for your interest in volunteering at the 2013 Bank of America Chicago Marathon.
 Aid Station 11 volunteers will distribute water and Gatorade to marathon participants, as well as assist with the set up and clean up of the Aid Station.
 Please take a few minutes to review our Volunteer Guidelines, then click on the link to register as a volunteer.
-All volunteers are required to register online to reserve a spot and ensure they receive final details before race day.

 Aid Station 11 is located on Ogden Avenue between Van Buren Street and Jackson Boulevard.

 View a Google map of the exact

 Would you like to volunteer at Aid Station 11?
 Click on the your group’s name below to access volunteer registration.
 All volunteers must register by Monday, October 7, or they will not be allowed to volunteer for the event.
 Visit the Volunteer Registration Tutorial for assistance.